DjHexaedro/Dun-dun/README.md

 ## License

-Code (and only code) belongs to the public domain.
+Code made by me belongs to the public domain.
+Code that isn't made by me will be credited within the script it's used in, and will have its own license.

 Graphics and music are licensed under [Creative Commons Attribution NonCommercial ShareAlike v4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/)